The art of being influenced and how your thoughts about change either help or hinder you in relationships.

 Now, let’s take a closer look at these together:

 This belief serves the purpose of protecting and preserving your sense of self and identify, which means it is inherently good.
 However, in doing so, it works like quicksand by keeping you stuck and partially, or fully, hidden from yourself and others.
 Furthermore, the healthiest human connection occurs when two people are open to the influence of each other; particularly during instances where a pattern of behavior is negatively impacting one person or the relationship as a whole.
 “Accepting influence” from your partner is a skill taught in the Gottman Method of relationship therapy.

 Here’s the beautiful and encouraging truth, though: You don’t have to resist changing who you are, because who you truly are is unchangeable.

-Yes, opening yourself to influence will change how you are.
-A positive influence aligns you with the core of who you truly are.
-A negative influence disconnects you from the core of who you truly are.
+Yes, opening yourself to the influence of others changes you.
+A positive influence aligns you with your worthiness and potential.
+A negative influence disconnects you from your worthiness and potential.

-Thought: “Perhaps _____ (my girlfriend, husband, friend, etc.) cares enough about me and our relationship to be honest about where we’re stuck.
-I can be open to their influence while also maintaining control over what change looks like for me. “
+“My girlfriend, husband, friend, etc. cares enough about me and our relationship to be honest about where we’re stuck and what needs to change.
+I can be open to his/her influence while also deciding for myself what change looks like for me. “

 Jacquie Drury MA, LPCC